-Chicago Tube & Iron was at a technology dead-end: Its 30-year-old, green-screen Unix-based operations management system was heavily customized and difficult to maintain and update.
-While it served the company well for many years through changing business models, it was time for an ERP upgrade.
+Chicago Tube & Iron was at a technology dead-end: Its 30-year-old, Unix-based operations management system was heavily customized and difficult to maintain and update.
+While it served the distribution and fabrication company well for many years through changing business models, it was (past) time for an ERP upgrade.
 But COVID pandemic restrictions and complex customizations presented challenges.

 Like many mid-sized distributors, Pacific Plumbing Supply Company chafed against the limitations of its legacy management platform and scraped by with a number of time-consuming manual workaround processes.
 Owners and managers knew it was well past time to implement a modern ERP solution and gain the advantages it would offer.